refuliar/MEMS-PN/README.md

 # MEMS-PN
-Phase noise and frequency noise extraction and analysis tools for MEMS systems
+Phase noise and frequency noise extraction and analysis tool for MEMS systems

 ## Background